pragnasri09/Smart-Governance-Platform-for-Administrative-Operations-with-Citizen-Service-Assistance/README.md

 CivicPulse is a complete civic-service workflow for reporting issues, processing department work queues, and monitoring service performance.
 The supported runtime is a React/Vite frontend with a Java Spring Boot API and MySQL database.

+## Live Demo
+The platform is publicly hosted at https://civicpulse-teamb.up.railway.app/

 ## What is included

 - Public service landing page, About page, and validated Contact form